-A nifty selection of smaller, bass orientated instruments.
+A nifty selection of smaller, bass-orientated instruments.
 The wonderful Moog Torus has been included, with only 7 patches, unfortunately, but still nice to see such a monster bass machine here.

-The rest are bass variants of previous Epianos, all sounding good and well suited to either solo work or as a layer enhancement to other instruments in the library.
+The rest are bass variants of previous Epianos, all sounding good and well-suited to either solo work or as a layer enhancement to other instruments in the library.
 I quite like the little tuning variances on these bass instruments, not so noticeable at first until you layer with another instrument which adds another dimension of interest to the sound.

 While the original Key Suite Acoustic feels like the flagship of the series, both Electric and Digital have a lot of content to bring to the table.
 There is no real need to consider which one to buy: you get all three, of course.

 Key Suite Electric comes in at $199 which is pricey, but the amount of content feels like good value for money.
 Key Suite Digital is only $79 but reflected in only 10 instruments.
-I hope to see a full “Key Suite bundle” at some stage, but for now, UVI has the most complete and premier sounding collection available.
+I hope to see a full “Key Suite bundle” at some stage, but for now, UVI has the most complete and premier-sounding collection available.

-Fantastic sound quality, good selection of instruments and well-optimised performance.
+Fantastic sound quality, a good selection of instruments and well-optimised performance.
 Not only another great reason to consider the switch to Falcon but collectively the Key Suite range offers a wealth of historically important instruments, enough to satisfy any keyboard connoisseur.